 Sole is offering up to 40% off of their treadmills, FREE shipping and no sales tax.

-Horizon is offering up to $600 off of their treadmills as well as FREE shipping.
+Horizon is offering up to 50% off their treadmills as well as FREE shipping.

 Precor is offering special pricing on select Energy and Precision Series treadmills.

 Treadmill Deals and Sales – What to Expect